 - Using them to create a promotional video for upcoming events, conventions, conferences or trade shows.

-- Showing them to staff that couldn’t come.
+- Showing them to staff or customers who couldn’t attend.

 - Putting them on your website or on YouTube, etc.